crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed a bug which prevents shipping country field from clearing if only one country is a checkout option.

 = 1.3.0 =
-* Add multisite support
+* Add multisite support.

 = 1.2.1 =
-* Fix a bug which prevented address from saving.
+* Fixed a bug which prevented address from saving.

 = 1.2 =
 * Clear checkout fields when adding a new address.